Steve-Shambles/Auto-Photo-Colourizer/README.md

 I have checked it downloads okay (it's very fast) and tested that it works.
 Add this file to the APC main dir with the other APC files.

-I started this project back in 2021, I have revived it and made a few tweaks but hoping to make more improvements over time.
+I started this project back in 2021, I have revived it and made a few tweaks and I'm hoping to make more improvements over time.

 ![Alt Text](https://github.com/Steve-Shambles/Auto-Photo-Colourizer/blob/main/screenshot-menu-colorizing-v162.png)